 B-Reel wins a Webby award for Our Planet

-Published 2 months agoNews
+Published a year agoNews

 The Emmy-awarded nature documentary series 'Our Planet' was quite the winner as The (digital) Webby Awards concluded.
 It had won no less than four awards, in various categories and for different components of the Herculean effort of telling the story of the challenges facing our natural world.